Achim Müller: Sulfides

 Müller also reported many new types of transition metal sulphur compounds.

 He had also strong interest in history and philosophy of science.

 Academic career

 Achim Müller studied chemistry and physics at the University of Göttingen and received there his PhD degree (1965) and the Habilitation (1967).
-In 1971, he became professor at the University of Dortmund and in 1977 professor of Inorganic Chemistry at the University of Bielefeld.
-In 2006 he was awarded the Manchot-Forschungsprofessur of the Technische Universität München.
+In 1971, he became professor at the University of Dortmund and in 1977 professor of Inorganic Chemistry at Bielefeld University.
+In 2006 he was awarded the Manchot-Forschungsprofessur of the Technical University of Munich.

 Personal life

 Müller enjoyed ancient Greek philosophy, classical music, and mountain hiking.
 He had a passion for woodland birds from his early childhood, a pastime which his father cherished also.
 In his professional life, he was attentive to recognition.